marius-mather/secure-code-presentation/slides.md

 ## Defenses that worked

-* Checking for special characters in the input (e.g. `..`) - good idea, but might be hard to think of everythin
+* Checking for special characters in the input (e.g. `..`) - good idea, but might be hard to think of everything
 * Use explicit logic to check that the file being asked for is in the right place - these kinds of logical checks can be better than trying to sanitize input and account for every possible bad value